akx/energiaonline-scrape/README.md

 ## Usage

 * You can also pass in your EO username and password as the environment variables `EO_USERNAME` and `EO_PASSWORD`.
   They can also be read from an `.env` file.
+* If you have been delegated access to an account ("Käyttöoikeus"), use the `EO_DELEGATE_USERNAME` variable (or the equivalent CLI option) to specify the username of that account.

 ### Listing distribution sites